kimgiftww/Automate-Excel-With-openpyxl/README.md

 # Getting-Started-With-Openpyxl

-openpyxl is a Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files.

-It was born from lack of existing library to read/write natively from Python the Office Open XML format.
+openpyxl is a Python library to read/write Excel xlsx/xlsm/xltx/xltm files.
+It was born from lack of existing library to read/write natively from Python the Office Open XML format. openpyxl is probably the most widely use Python library to manage Excel spreadsheet today, even pandas uses openpyxl as the default engine to work with Excel application.